Wide Reads

 In Today's Words:

-"The falseness of a judgment is not necessarily an objection to a judgment"
+"The falseness of an opinion is not for us any objection to it"

 — Nietzsche

-Context: He's arguing that false beliefs might be more essential to life than true ones
+Context: Arguing that false beliefs might be more essential to life than true ones

 This radical statement overturns traditional philosophy's obsession with truth.
 Nietzsche suggests we should judge beliefs by whether they enhance life, not by whether they correspond to reality.
 This opens space for useful fictions and life-affirming myths.